 Safety practices and precautions pertaining to the work.

 Learn the principles, practices, procedures, laws and ordinances, terminology, and operation of equipment used in law enforcement and crime prevention and investigation.

 Education and Experience

 Any combination equivalent to the education and experience likely to provide the required knowledge and abilities would be qualifying.
 A typical way to gain such knowledge and abilities would be:

-Possession of a valid California Class C driver's license with a satisfactory driving record.
+Possession of a valid California Class C driver's license.

 No location specified